 Hiruko The Goblin (1991) ***1/2

 I was aware of (and had been meaning to watch) Hiruko The Goblin (1991) since not long after I first discovered Shinya Tsukamoto's previous film, the seminal Tetsuo: The Iron Man (1989)—one of the first truly transformative, cult pieces of cinema I'd ever seen (and one that holds up to this day)—via VHS tape in 1993.
-I'm glad I finally got around to seeing Hiruko and in the best quality possible via Mondo Macabro's recently released Blu-ray (Mondo also previously released Tsukamoto's great 1999 film Gemini (my review here) on Blu-ray here in the States).
+I'm glad I finally got around to seeing Hiruko and in the best quality possible via Mondo Macabro's recently released Blu-ray (Mondo also previously released Tsukamoto's great 1999 film Gemini (review) on Blu-ray here in the States).

 Perhaps it's partly because Hiruko is based on the Yōkai Hunter series manga by Daijiro Morohoshi, and perhaps it's partly because this was only Tsukamoto's second widely distributed feature film (and backed by a major Japanese studio) that the film does come off in a more conventional sense.
 It could also be the folkloric background of the story and that the characters presented are a bit more traditional than the outcasts, loners, and freaks of Tsukamoto's best pictures.